javadev/file-manager/REDME.md

 I want two panels exactly like detailView side by side.
-Depending on which one is focused on the choice made in fileSystemTree will be reflected in currently focused panel
+Depending on which one is focused on the choice made in fileSystemJTree will be reflected in currently focused panel

 Copilot4Eclipse